chris-townsend/project-one/README.md

 -   On some small mobile devices the contact map pushes the size of the screen out more than any of the other content on the page.
     -   A white gap can be seen to the right and above the map.
 To fix this problem I have reduced the width size of the map as screen size decreases to make it more responsive.
 On some very small devices, there may still be a small gap but works on majority of devices.

-- When testing my code through the W3C validator for the first time, it came up with a lower score for accessability.
-This was due to not adding having a title attached to my iframe google map, this has now been added.
+- When testing my code through the W3C validator, it came up with a lower score for accessability.
+This was due to not adding a title to my iframe google map, this has now been added and increased the score for accessability.

 - I originally had the colour Grey for my writing on my about page.
 This lowered my accessability score so I changed it back to black to compensate for accessability.